 Goal Model

-Goal models for the Recommender Systems were introduced in [1].
-In this thesis, the goal models are generalized to the subsystem model of the Recommender System in order to describe the workings of the subsystems.
-This is an agent based model and the workings of the subsystems is represented diagrammatically with the help of the relationship model.
+Goal models for the RSs were introduced in [1].
+In this thesis, goal models are used to model subsystems of the RPRS in order to describe the objectives of the subsystems.
+This is an agent-based model in which the goals of each subsystem is represented diagrammatically and that relies on information provided by a relationship model.

-Multi-agent system Model and System Description
+Multi-agent System Model and System Description